networkx/networkx/doc/source/reference/api_changes.rst

 __getitem__()
 ^^^^^^^^^^^^^
-   Getting a node neighbors from the graph with G[v] now returns a dictionary.
+   Getting node neighbors from the graph with G[v] now returns a dictionary.

    >>> G=nx.path_graph(5)